When your small business needs capital and you don't qualify for a conventional business loan, SBA loans are an appealing option.

 Finding a lender

-While Gaston acknowledged that applying for an SBA loan is a process, she said working with a lender that has experience can make that process a lot easier.
-To find experienced SBA lenders in your area, he suggested talking to folks locally in the market and looking for a lender that is part of the SBA's Preferred Lender program.
-This program gives thousands of lenders per year delegated authority to approve loans based on certain criteria, shortening the time period between application and approval.
+While Gaston acknowledged that applying for an SBA loan is a prolonged process, working with a lender that has experience can make that process a lot easier, he said.
+To find experienced SBA lenders in your area, Gaston recommended talking to other small business owners in your area and looking for a lender using the SBA's Lender Match tool on its website.

-Additional reporting by Business News Daily contributor Elizabeth Palermo.
+Additional reporting by Dock Treece and Elizabeth Palermo.